ptranny/javascript-carnival/whack-a-mole/whack-a-mole-README.md

 - What was the hardest part of this exercise?

+Trying to think of the most efficient way to move the mole to a new table cell.
+I thought about doing it by deleting and recreating the img tag each time but that seemed inelegant.
+When I did a bit more reading and realized that you could save and reuse a reference to a deleted DOM object I realized I could just keep the same object but give it a new parent node.
+That was a better method because it reflected the logic of what I was actually trying to accomplish.

 - Can you think of any different ways you could have accomplished the same outcome?

+As above - I could have recreated the innerHTML inside the td tag each time the mole moved, but did not like that solution.

 Commit and push to GitHub.